-1 INTRODUCTION
+1 | INTRODUCTION

 The archive has recently emerged as a subject of methodological interest in a range of disciplines beyond history or archival science, including human geography (Hyacinth, 2019; Mills, 2013a).
-This 'archival turn' is partly indebted to a Foucauldian analysis of the archive as an artefact of knowledge production (Foucault, 1972).
-Rather than being seen simply as a system of files, the archive is defined as the practice that determines what is filed (Basu and De Jong, 2016, p.
-5-6).
+This 'archival turn' is partly indebted to a Foucauldian analysis of the archive as an artefact of knowledge production (Foucault, 1969).
+Rather than being seen simply as a system of files, the archive is defined as the practice that determines what is filed (Basu & De Jong, 2016, pp. 5-6).
 This involves a move from considering 'archive as source' to 'archive as subject' that examines 'the practices of collecting, classifying, ordering, display and reuse' (Ashmore et al., 2012, p.
-82; see also Stoler, 2009).
-While archival work has traditionally been perceived to be a solitary process, Ashmore et al (2012, p.
-81) have reflected on their experiences of working with the owners of archival collections as a 'collaborative practice, communal knowledge formation' (ibid, p.
+82; see also Stoler, 2002).
+While archival work has traditionally been perceived to be a solitary process, Ashmore et al. (2012, p.
+81) have reflected on their experiences of working with the owners of archival collections as a 'collaborative practice, communal knowledge formation' (2012, p.
 82).
 In this paper we extend this thinking to suggest that an even more active appreciation of the dynamic nature of relationships is needed, particularly for private archives that are not mediated by professional archivists.
-We build too on the growing literature on 'archival interventions' made by scholars, which has been variously conceptualised as participatory historical-geographical research, archival activism or historian-activism (DeLyser, 2014; Bressey, 2014; Flinn, 2011; Oppenheimer, 2020; Mills, 2013b).
-In doing so, we develop the idea of co-curation: the identification, selection, preparation, and interpretation of archival materials as it is negotiated between researchers and owners of records.
+We build too